myriamhaddad999/OptiScan/OptiScan/optiscan-main/README.md

-# Eye Disease Diagnosis System
+# Eye Disease Diagnosis App

 A FastAPI-based web application for diagnosing eye conditions from images, with integrated Snellen vision test and dry eye assessment.